Positano

 Read below our top tips for your stay in Positano:

-• Holidays on the Amalfi Coast tend to be a bit pricey, especially during high season.
+• Holidays on the Amalfi Coast tend to be a bit pricey, especially during the high season.
 If you want to stay several days in Positano, make sure to plan your trip early in advance to find better offers.

 • Sightseeing in Positano requires a lot of walking through steep alleys and steps.
 Using a moped or public transport is highly recommended.

-• After your vacation in Positano, you can discover the nearby islands of Capri and Ischia.
-Take a look at the Positano - Capri and Positano - Ischia ferry routes!
+• After your vacation in Positano, you can discover the nearby islands of Capri, Ischia and Procida.
+Take a look at the Positano - CapriPositano - Ischia and Positano - Procida ferry routes!

-Useful information for Positano
+Useful information about Positano

-Positano comes to life every summer, during high season.
+Positano comes to life every summer, during the high season.
 If you prefer more relaxation and tranquility, however, you can always plan a winter trip to Positano and enjoy its cozy atmosphere.

 In any case, Positano has everything you need.
-In the center of the village, you can find supermarkets, restaurants, banks, 3 pharmacies and medical services.
+In the center of the village, you can find supermarkets, restaurants, banks, 3 pharmacies, and medical services.
 The closest hospital is located in the neighboring town of Sorrento.

 When it comes to accommodation, the list of hotels, apartments and Bed & Breakfasts in Positano is endless.
 As most options tend to be a bit pricey, we recommend staying outside the center.
 If you arrive in Positano by ferry, staying close to the port is more convenient.